Gopinath0903/Module-2/2D LOOPING PATTERNS - PRINTING PATTERN.md

 ### RESULT
-thus the python program  to print the downward pyramid pattern of stars was excueted successfully
+thus the python program  to print the downward pyramid pattern of stars was executed successfully